neildawson/neildawson.github.io/about.md

 ---
-layout: page
-title: "About"
+title: About
-permalink: /about/
+permalink: /about
 ---

+# About

 ![It's me]({{ "/assets/about/neil.jpg" | absolute_url }})